make2explore/Open-Thread-Border-Router-on-RaspberryPi/README.md

 📕 **YouTube Video Links**

-- In this tutorial we will see How to install OTBR on Raspberry Pi
+- This project of How to install OTBR on Raspberry Pi  will be divided into two videos

-▶️ [Tutorial]How to install OTBR on Raspberry Pi  - 🔗  https://youtu.be/yplLM87z4gc
+▶️ Tutorial - How to Install OTBR (OpenThread Border Router) on a Raspberry Pi  - 🔗  https://youtu.be/yplLM87z4gc

+▶️ Demo - How to Install OTBR (OpenThread Border Router) on a Raspberry Pi  - 🔗  https://youtu.be/d8k9uCx3reY

 -------------------------------------------------------------------------------------------------------
 📒 **Important Links**